Lut99/ArgumentParser/Argument Definition Language.md

 ```
 Again, the rules with the square brackets indicate that the option is Optional.

+For both arguments type holds that one can specify additional properties besides the one recognised by the parser for reference purposes, just like the META namespace.

 ### Type definition
 To support defining arguments, the ADL also allows users to define their own types.
 Grammar-wise, the syntax for defining a type is very similar to that of defining an argument, and is defined as follows:
 ```
 typedef = TYPE LCURLY config RCURLY
 ```
+The type definition, too, supports the specification of unrecognised properties for reference purposes.

 ## 4. Preprocessor Macros
 Like C or C++, the ADL has a concept of a preprocessor.
 In this case, the preprocessor forms an extra layer of abstraction on top of the Tokenizer but below the Parser.
 This way, the preprocessor needn't implement a new Tokenizer from scratch, but still allows the parser to get only to-be-parsed tokens.
 Right now, the preprocessor implements including other files and conditional compilation.